Astronomical Data Processing

 Academic qualifications equivalent to a BSc degree is recommended.

-Students are required to bring their own laptops.
-Installation
+Students are required to bring their own laptops and, if needed,

 The following terminal software is necessary: